Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 Aggregators are defined as third-party billers that bill for services/goods rendered by another entity.
 The terms Payment Facilitator, Payment Service Provider, and Aggregator are interchangeable terms for the same functionality.

+### Apple Cash

+Apple Cash is a digital card that exists in the [Apple Pay digital wallet](?path=docs/Online-Mobile-Digital/Wallets-AltPayments/Apple-Pay/Apple-Pay.md).
+Similar to other peer-to-peer *(P2P)* payment platforms like Venmo and Zelle, Apple Cash allows you to send and receive money to friends and family and make contactless payments with merchants.

 ### Approval Code

-The approval code _(authorization ID or authorization code)_ is an alphanumeric value, assigned by the issuing bank, to an authorization request that has received approval.
+The approval code *(authorization ID or authorization code)* is an alphanumeric value, assigned by the issuing bank, to an authorization request that has received approval.
 The `approvalCode` is returned in the [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md).

 ### Authorizing Network ID